jdmar3/inls718/schedule/index.md

 the literature on relevance.
 Read these two parts for the primary concepts, not necessarily for the nuanced details.

-Xie, I., & Benoit, E., III.
+Xie, I., &amp; Benoit, E., III.
 (2013).
 Search result list evaluation versus document evaluation: Similarities and differences. *Journal of Documentation, 69*(1), 49-80. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1108/00220411311295324)\]